MarinaShmovganets/lighthouse/docs/user-flows.md

 - Obtain a Lighthouse Performance score.
 - Measure Performance metrics (First Contentful Paint, Largest Contentful Paint, Speed Index, Time to Interactive, Cumulative Layout Shift, Total Blocking Time).
 - Assess Progressive Web App capabilities.

+#### Triggering a navigation via user interactions

+Instead of providing a URL to navigate to, you can provide a callback function.
+This is useful when you want to audit a navigation where the destination is unknown before navigating.

+> Aside: Since the requested URL is not known before starting the navigation, Lighthouse cannot clear storage for it.
+This means that configuring `disableStorageReset` will not affect anything, and the storage will not be cleared if a callback function is used.

+This callback function _must_ perform an action that will trigger a navigation.
+Any interactions completed before the callback promise resolves will be captured by the navigation.

 #### Code